staveesh/staveesh.github.io/_projects/segmentation.md

 **Experiment setup**

 The dataset comprises of 164 images of red blood cells each having dimensions of 128 x 128.
 The entire code is run using TensorFlow 1.0 and is trained on Tesla GPU, which took around 20 minutes for 5-fold cross validation.
 We did a 5–fold cross validation on the training set using Scikit Learn.
 We used cross entropy as our loss function.
-The trained model is tested on the test dataset which comprises of 40 variable sized images of RBCs.
+The trained model is tested on the test dataset which comprised 40 variable sized images of RBCs.